nausheenfatma/basic_docker_tutorial/README.md

 ### 4. Check on Docker Desktop

-Checkt the last container.
+Checkt the last container with tag hello-docker.
 It ran and exited.

 ![Alt text](snippets/docker-desktop.png)